Tiffel/springio25/src/markdown.md

 * [Keynote](https://www.youtube.com/watch?v=oUK1Np4OvnM)
   * Everything interesting starts from here
 * Top 10 Rest API Design Pitfalls
-  * Everybody has made or will make these errors. also a fun delivery by [Victor](https://victorrentea.ro/)
+  * Everybody has made or will make these errors.
+Helpful and a very fun presentation by [Victor](https://victorrentea.ro/)
 * Virtual Threads, Structured Concurrency and Scoped Values: Putting it all together
-  * this will change the style we write java. you will need this!
+  * This will change the style we write java. you will need this!

 ----
 ## talk recommendations - special interest
 youtube links will be added when available!

 * Code Once, Use Everywhere: Building Shared Libraries for Multiple Projects
-  * if you have a large project, you probably want this
+  * If you have a large project, you probably want this
 * Modern Authentication Demystified: A Deep Dive into Spring Security’s Latest Innovations
-  * oauth token exchange, otp, passkeys
+  * Oauth token exchange, OTP, Passkeys
 * API Versioning In Spring Framework 7
-  * missleading title. this is for rest apis
+  * Missleading title. this is for rest apis
 * Getting your application production-ready with Actuator
-  * nothing new or fancy, but if you do not know about actuator, watch this!
+  * Nothing new or fancy, but if you do not know about actuator, watch this!
 * Mastering Challenges of Cloud-Native Architectures With Spring
-  * spring cloud live demo
+  * Spring Cloud live demo
 * Spring for Apache Kafka the advanced features

 ----